tfle/personal-website/nb.md

 {: .selected-user}
 <p id="selected-user">None</p>

-If your name appeared above, your username has been copied.
-You can now try pasting it into **Minecraft Education**.
+If your name appears above, your username has been copied.
+Just right-click and paste into **Minecraft Education**.

 {: .did-you-know}
 The shortcut for paste is **Control + V**